St Anthony's School News

 If your child is three years of age or turning three shortly, you are able to register for our Three Year Old Program.
-Our Tuesday class is full; however, we are taking applications to hold an additional day on Thursdays.
+Our Tuesday class is full; however, we have now opened up a Thursday session commencing Term 2.

 Faith In Action

 We pray that all people will have just access to the necessities of life, especially water.

 May we, in our support for Project Compassion this Lent, do all we can to become a source of hope for those who thirst.

 The third Sunday of Lent provides an opportunity to think about spiritual hunger and thirst — and to be reminded that God will provide all we need.

 All students receiving the sacrament are to attend one of the above masses and hand in the Sacramental card.

 As parents, we all want our children to succeed and thrive in their education.
 However, sometimes we can fall into the trap of trying to control every aspect of our children's education, from their choice of classes to their study habits.
 While our intentions may be good, this approach can be detrimental to our children's success in the long run.

 Instead, we need to focus on empowering our children in their education.
 Empowering our children means giving them the tools and resources they need to take ownership of their own learning and make decisions for themselves.